mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 | Amazon Affiliate Revenue | $26.25        | $30.21        | <font color="green">+$3.96 (+15%)</font>    |
 | **Total Revenue**        | **$261.61**   | **$201.21**   | **<font color="red">-$60.40 (-23%)</font>** |

-December is typically a slow month for Is It Keto, but I usually see traffic double in January, as people begin thinking about diet-related New Year's resolutions.
+December is typically a slow month for Is It Keto, but I usually see traffic double in January as people begin thinking about diet-related New Year's resolutions.
 I've let the site languish in 2021, but I'm hoping to see a bump back up to ~$400/month for the first few months of 2022.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)